Kong/docs.konghq.com/app/hub/plugins/compatibility.md

 layout: extension
 ---

-Reference for plugin compabitility with subscription tiers, deployment topologies, and protocols.
+Reference for plugin compatibility with subscription tiers, deployment topologies, and protocols.

 ## Deployment topologies